tendermint/tendermint/docs/tendermint-core/configuration.md

 # Maximum number of inbound peers
 max_num_inbound_peers = 40

-# Maximum number of outbound peers to connect to
+# Maximum number of outbound peers to connect to, excluding persistent peers
 max_num_outbound_peers = 10

 # Maximum size of a message packet payload, in bytes